 How old are the cheeses when you sell them?

-Our Tarentaise is usually sold between 10 to 12 months of age while the Reading is sold at an age between 3 to 5 months.
+Our Tarentaise is usually sold at 6 months of age, while the Reading is sold at an age between 3 to 5 months.

 Why are they made with raw milk?

 We chose to use raw milk because it adds great complexity to the flavor of the cheese.
 Most of the great traditional cheeses of Europe such as Beaufort, Parmiggiano Reggiano and Comte, to name a few, are also made with raw milk.

 Why do you make the cheese at Spring Brook Farm?

 We make cheese both to allow our visiting students the opportunity to see and learn about the way food is made as well as to add value to our milk in order to make the farm more economically sustainable.